 Some of you are more than likely considering quitting your job to pursue a dream or build your own business.
 There are many things that you can do that can fill the gap in your income until your business is generating money.

 In the beginning, I probably did every one of those items on that list.
 I did deliver pizzas and clean a few houses to bring in some extra money.
 It really carried us through the lean times.

-We were very fortunate that my husband was able to pick up extra shifts(item #8) at his job to help offset the loss of mine.
+We were also very fortunate that my husband was able to pick up extra shifts(item #8) at his job to help offset the loss of mine.
 Because we were both shift workers, we would rarely see each other when we both worked.
 My husband would turn down extra shifts because it was our day together.
 Now that I do not work, he is able to pick up extra hours whenever he is asked.